Eureka, Montana – Gateway to the North

-Welcome to Eureka, Montana and surrounding Tobacco Valley communities!
+Welcome to Eureka & Tobacco Valley MT communities!

 Eureka is located within the Tobacco Valley in Lincoln County, in the northwestern part of Montana.
 The Tobacco Valley is situated in a beautiful natural setting, surrounded by forests, lakes, and mountains.
 It is located near the Canadian border.
 The Tobacco Valley is home to several popular recreational areas, including Lake Koocanusa and Kootenai National Forest.